If you shop around for a web hosting plan for the first time, you might be utterly confused by the endless options of different web hosting types.

 What is WordPress Hosting?

 WordPress hosting is a sort of managed hosting where the hosting environment is optimized for WordPress.
-Sometimes, you may get WordPress-specific premium plugins and themes for free if you choose WordPress hosting.

-WordPress may come preinstalled and there may be some dedicated support for WordPress-related issues.
+WordPress may come preinstalled, and there may be some dedicated support for WordPress-related issues.
 The hosting environment is optimized for WordPress so that you get the best out of it.

 Please note that you don’t need WordPress hosting to host a website that is built on WordPress.
-WordPress hosting just makes your life easier by optimizing and configuring it to suit WordPress requirements.
+WordPress hosting makes your life easier by optimizing and configuring it to suit WordPress requirements.

 Better to ask what extra they are offering in the WordPress hosting.
 If that makes sense, then only go for WordPress hosting.